stamparm/maltrail/docs/compat/README.md

 `-T` proves a configuration parses and an interface name resolves.
 It does not open a capture handle, so it cannot tell you whether a packet ever reaches the sensor — and for nineteen rows that was the only evidence the sensor worked at all.

 The column was added, and on its first run it went red on every glibc Linux row.
 Not the check being wrong: the 3.3 release binary links libpcap 1.10.5 statically, that version refuses to activate the `any` device when promiscuous mode is requested, and `install.sh` never rewrites `MONITOR_INTERFACE` — so a machine installed from a release stopped at `opening interface 'any'` and captured nothing.
 A developer build links the system libpcap, which tolerates it, so nothing in development ever showed it.
 Fixed in 3.4, which is what these cells are now recorded against.

+## OpenBSD captures nothing yet

+Every other column is green there — `install.sh` created the user and the rc.d services, the server answered, the sensor started and passed `-T`, and the upgrade, in-place and uninstall paths all behaved.
+The sensor then captured no packet at all, neither the DNS probe nor the TCP SYN.

+Recorded rather than hidden, because that is the whole point of the column.
+Getting this far already took two real fixes that only a native build could have found: `sysctlbyname` does not exist on OpenBSD, and neither does the libc crate's `HW_PHYSMEM64`, so the sensor did not compile there at all until `total_physmem()` learned to use `sysconf`.

+## NetBSD is not here

+The job exists and runs. `prepare` installs rust, python and libpcap with zero errors, and then it ends with `ssh exited with code 1` and no output from a `run` block whose first statement is an echo — with and without `usesh`, on 10.0 and 10.1.
+The run phase never starts a shell, which is not something a change to the script can fix.

 ## Windows